Published in

 2. Raphael by Leopold D. and Helen S. Ettlinger.

-3. Leonardo da Vinci by Walter Isaacton.
+3. Leonardo da Vinci by Walter Isaacson.

 4. Michelangelo by Kirsten Bradbury.